mrheinnecker/tem_classification/README.md

 - `tem/`: Transmission electron microscopy (TEM)
 - `sem/`: Scanning electron microscopy (SEM)
 - `hitt/`: High-Throughput Tomography; X-ray scans
-- `cryo/`: Cryo confocal images of Plunge-frozen grids
+- `cryo/`: Cryo confocal images of Plunge-frozen grids (also waffle method)
-- `plastic/`: Light microscopy `.lif` images for PLASTIC processing
+- `plastic/`: Confocal images of freeze-substituted resin blocks

 Each modality follows the same strategy: Starting from raw data as it arrives from microscopes / input sources and ending in conversion to ome-zarr format, storing everything in s3 storage and creating collection tables to browse the data through MoBie.
 Each workflow is implemented in nextflow and has its dependencies handled via Apptainer/SIngularity container (see definition files in `container/`).